Economic development is a deep, constantly shifting topic affected by technological, political, sociological, economic and generational trends.

-“What is the composition and availability of your existing workforce?” asks Larson.
+“What is the composition and availability of your existing workforce?” asks Mike.
 “Be sure to understand the skills and availability of workers in your region.
 With that knowledge, your efforts will be more fruitful.”

 While workforce development strategies vary by location and sector, success will depend on having a good, realistic snapshot of the skills of your workforce and its capabilities.
-Larson says a good pre-assessment of your workforce will help determine whether a sector- or place-based approach to workforce development is best for your region.
+Mike says a good pre-assessment of your workforce will help determine whether a sector- or place-based approach to workforce development is best for your region.